Blissgig/Easy-Roads-3D-and-CScape-Building-Placement/README.md

 Notes:
 * There is currently an issue at intersections, so you will likely have two buildings placed on top of each other at each corner.
 I am currently thinking about a solution to this (Nov 10, 2018)
 * There is an odd situation in ref to moving buildings back.
 Still working on this but wanted to include the code asap.
+* After you have placed the buildings where you want, make sure to untag them so they are not moved at a later time.